microsoft/vscode-docs/docs/containers/bridge-to-kubernetes.md

 Bridge to Kubernetes redirects traffic between your connected Kubernetes cluster and your development computer.
 This traffic redirection allows code on your development computer and services running in your Kubernetes cluster to communicate as if they are in the same Kubernetes cluster.
 Bridge to Kubernetes also provides a way to replicate environment variables and mounted volumes available to pods in your Kubernetes cluster in your development computer.
 Providing access to environment variables and mounted volumes on your development computer allows you to quickly work on your code without having to replicate those dependencies manually.

 In this guide, you will learn how to use Bridge to Kubernetes to redirect traffic between your Kubernetes cluster and code running on your development computer.
-This guide also provides a script for deploying a large sample application with multiple microservices on a Kubernetes cluster.

 ## Before you begin